ZJWdk/ZJWdk.github.io/_pages/cv.md

   * Design and train the planner to deal with output instructions of VLM
   * Evaluate the performance of SOTA baselines in contrast to ours
 * 2023.7 - 2024.10, College Students' Innovative Entrepreneurial Training Plan Program
-  * Project: A Decision Support System for Post-Disaster Rescue
+  * Project: An Intelligent Decision Support System for Post-Disaster Rescue
   * Design the structure and implement the code of *Tasks Level* of the system
   * Design and implement the User Interface of the system
   * Build the data analysis and visualization module